Zipang (manga)

 Zipang (ジパング, Jipangu) is a Japanese manga series written and illustrated by Kaiji Kawaguchi.
 It was serialized in Kodansha's seinen manga magazine Morning from 2000 to 2009, with its chapters collected in forty-three tankōbon volumes.
-It tells the story of the members of the Japan Maritime Self-Defense Force who are transported back in time more than 60 years to 1942.
+It follows a Japan Maritime Self-Defense Force destroyer and its crew being transported back in time more than 60 years to the Pacific theatre of World War II.
+The struggle of the crew from a peaceful future Japan to resist the nationalistic appeal of altering history and defending their country, knowing that in this time it is ruled by totalitarian militarists, is the central theme of Zipang.

-A twenty-six episode anime television series by Studio Deen and directed by Kazuhiro Furuhashi was broadcast on TBS from 2004 to 2006.
+A twenty-six episode anime television series by Studio Deen and directed by Kazuhiro Furuhashi was broadcast on TBS from 2004 to 2005.
 It was licensed for English release in North America by Geneon Entertainment.

-In 2002, Zipang won the 26th Kodansha Manga Award for the general category.